enaughton/blog-2021/src/posts/code-challenege-rest-api-vs-graphql.md

 ```

 Pretty neat.
-I will be using GraphQL in the future if the API for a project offers it.
+I will be using GraphQL in the future.